-This type of display is an indication that the detector is experiencing electrical interference.
+This type of display is an indication that one of the channels is experiencing electrical interference.
 This could be cross-talk with another loop connected to a different detector or an external source of noise.
 These external sources can be radio transmitters, card readers, or any electrical device that is within several feet of a loop.